 We pay this benefit until the end of the waiting period or until the life insured is no longer totally disabled, whichever comes first.

 Super Continuance option - only for cover outside super

 Covers your super contributions.

-Under this option, we provide extra cover for super contributions.
+Under the option, we'll cover 100% of certain superannuation contributions made for the life insured's benefit.
 We call this cover the super continuance monthly benefit.